laravel/docs/installation.md

 <a name="laravel-the-fullstack-framework"></a>
 ### Laravel The Full Stack Framework

 Laravel may serve as a full stack framework.
-By "full stack" framework we mean that you are going to use Laravel to route requests to your application and render your frontend via [Blade templates](/docs/{{version}}/blade) or using a single-page application hybrid technology like [Inertia.js](https://inertiajs.com).
-This is the most common way to use the Laravel framework.
+By "full stack" framework we mean that you are going to use Laravel to route requests to your application and render your frontend via [Blade templates](/docs/{{version}}/blade) or a single-page application hybrid technology like [Inertia.js](https://inertiajs.com).
+This is the most common way to use the Laravel framework, and, in our opinion, the most productive way to use Laravel.

 If this is how you plan to use Laravel, you may want to check out our documentation on [routing](/docs/{{version}}/routing), [views](/docs/{{version}}/views), or the [Eloquent ORM](/docs/{{version}}/eloquent).
 In addition, you might be interested in learning about community packages like [Livewire](https://laravel-livewire.com) and [Inertia.js](https://inertiajs.com).
 These packages allow you to use Laravel as a full-stack framework while enjoying many of the UI benefits provided by single-page JavaScript applications.